filfreire/filfreire.github.io/_drafts/description-dance.md

 title: "The description dance"
 meta_description: "The description dance"
 date: 2019-04-27
-categories: [draft]
+categories: [industry, job market, job descriptions, recruitment]
-image: /assets/images/jp_404.jpg
+image: /assets/images/2019/04/poppins.jpg
-caption: "Replace this, 2018"
+caption: "Mary Poppins, 1964"
 ---

 > Disclaimer: what follows is a set of disturbing personal observations and disturbing personal ideas.
-Reader discretion is advised.
+Reader discretion is advised...
 I guess.

 This past week I've been thinking about a subject that is dear to everyone in the Testing craft (and even in Development craft)...
 I sincerely think it's "dear" to all of us:

-- **Job descriptions**
+> Job descriptions

 Also known as the beginning steping stones of most of all adventurous roads towards a chance at working with that next utopian perfect company or project that we all day-dream about.

-## Why is it that every job description looks the same?
+### Why is it that every job description looks the same?

-All job descriptions have the same (or similar) "lorem ipsum" generated text.
+I'm sincerely lead to believe, based on personal experience, that almost all job descriptions have the same (or similar) "lorem ipsum" generated text.

-Speaking for example as a tester, I can at least confirm the following: Be it for a "QA Engineer", or a "QA something", they're all the same.
+Speaking for example as a tester, I can at least confirm the following: Be it for a "QA Engineer", or a "QA something", these descriptions they're all lengthy, they look the same and never seem to explain important and singular details.

 They change a bit sometimes.
 Maybe the title is slightly different.
 Maybe in Company A they like programming language Y or W better and use automated checking libraries related to that.
 Maybe they use some weird flavour of NoSQL persistence solution for their projects.
 Maybe the application under test is some REST microservices built with some commercial famous and amazingly perfect framework that has it's own tens of thousands of extremist followers.
 Or maybe the application is built on some opensource state machine like library to process tons of messages asynchrounously.
 Maybe they want testers to use a generic but famous automated checking framework, that requires no lines of code and works by connecting pictures of funny cats instead, because they read it's cool on a 2011 advertisement in the form of a blog post in a famous website.
 Who knows for sure.

 The point is - the descriptions, they all look the same.
 For startups.
 For massive companies.
 You get this felling that they're all a blob of homogeneous redigested and repurposed text.

-An homogeneous text that I as a potential candidate will consistently ignore and skim through, the same way sourcers will skim through my resume, and the same way a good adblocker will block "those blue-pill" ads.
+An homogeneous text that I as a potential candidate will consistently ignore and skim through, the same way IT sourcers will skim through my resume, and in the same quick and abrupt fashion a good adblocker will block "those blue-pill" ads.

-And I sincerely think, either I'm very dumb and the only person in the world that does this (which may be probable), or I'm just another one of the thousands of testers and developers who consistently do the same, though we're "afraid" to admit: we don't care.
+And I sincerely think, either I'm very dumb and the only person in the world that does this (which may be probable), or I'm just another one of the thousands of testers and developers who consistently do the same, though we're "afraid" to admit: **we don't care**.

-I'm going to try to express in a crude, down-to-heart, close to the heart way, what I think many of us, both the honest and the "dress-the-shirt" as well as the greedy and mercenary developers and testers think:
+I'm going to try to express in a more crude, down-to-heart, close to the heart way, what I think many of us, both the honest, the "dress-the-shirt", the greedy and also the mercenary developers and testers think:
 - We don't care if you're latest tech;
 - We don't care if you're young and dinamic or fast paced environment;
 - We don't care if you're sector leader;